To the people who love me through my anxiety, thank you. Thank you for always being there beside me, and never letting me go through life alone.

 It comes hearing many unrealistic scenarios play out that seem all too real in my mind.
-It’s the overthinking and analyzing things and talking about the same thing or person longer than you’d like to sometimes.
+It’s overthinking and analyzing things and talking about the same thing or person longer than you’d like to sometimes.

 Loving me comes with late night conversations because I can’t ever sleep.

-It comes in telling you about my previous night out, as I’m milking a hangover and you simply respond, ‘you didn’t do anything wrong.
+It comes in telling you about my previous night out, as I’m milking a hangover and you simply respond, ‘You didn’t do anything wrong.
 No one hates you.’

 It comes in listening to me get worked up and holding me when I cry.